What is Aloware CSAT?

 Access your Aloware admin account.

-Select the line you wish to enable the survey for.
-Click the Settings button on your selected Line.
+Click the Settings button on your selected line.

 As part of our commitment to improving our services, we will be conducting a post-call survey to gather your thoughts and opinions.